Jade Goody: Illness and death

-Death

-Goody died in her sleep at her home in Upshire, Essex in the early hours of 22 March 2009, at the age of 27.
+Goody died in her sleep at her home in Upshire, Essex, in the early hours of 22 March 2009, at the age of 27.
 Her reported time of death varies by source.
 Her mother, husband, and family friend Kevin Adams were at her bedside when she died.
 Her funeral service took place at noon on 4 April at St John the Baptist Church in Buckhurst Hill, Essex, and she was buried in her wedding dress later that day near her home in Epping Forest.
 The funeral cortège included a Bentley.
 Her sons did not attend the funeral.
 Thousands of mourners followed the funeral service on large screens outside the church.
 It was broadcast live on Sky News, which followed the service from outside since Goody had wanted a private ceremony for friends and family.

 Media coverage

 Tributes

 Goody's death was widely covered by the British media, and the BBC was criticised for its extensive coverage of her illness.
 She received tributes from many different areas of society.
 British Prime Minister Gordon Brown said that she was "a courageous woman both in life and death and the whole country has admired her determination to provide a bright future for her children".
 From 2009 to 2012, Sky Living aired five tributes to Goody, documenting her early life, fame, and final months.
 The final episode of Big Brother on Channel 4 featured a 15-minute tribute, praising her as the ultimate Big Brother contestant.

-In April 2009 Digital Spy called Goody the "ultimate reality TV star", and plans were announced for Jade the Musical.
+In April 2009, Digital Spy called Goody the "ultimate reality TV star", and plans were announced for Jade the Musical.
 That month Michael Parkinson wrote that Goody had become media property "to be manipulated and exploited till the day she died", representing "all that is paltry and wretched about Britain".
 On 29 December 2009 The Independent reported that, according to an online tribute site, Goody was the most-mourned celebrity of 2009 and received over 600 tributes, which was more than Patrick Swayze, Farrah Fawcett and Michael Jackson who had all died that year too.
 The premiere of Big Brother 10 was dedicated to her memory, and a tribute was shown on the last episode of Ultimate Big Brother.

-A show aired from 7 to 21 August 2019 documenting her life from her rise to fame to her death featuring never before seen footage and contributors to the programme who had never discussed Jade publicly since her death including Davina McCall, Dermot O'Leary and her ex-partner and father of her children, Jeff Brazier.
+A show aired from 7 to 21 August 2019 documenting her life from her rise to fame to her death featuring never before seen footage and contributors to the programme who had never discussed Jade publicly since her death, including Davina McCall, Dermot O'Leary and her ex-partner and father of her children, Jeff Brazier.